krzysztofarendt/modestga/README.md

 The function `con_minimize()` is a wrapper over `minimize()` and has only one extra argument `constr` with a list of constraint functions.
-The algorithm tries to keep the constraint function output larger or equal to zero.
-The constraint functions can be nonlinear or noncontinuous (actually any Python code is fine).
+The algorithm tries to keep the constraint functions outputs above zero.
+The constraint functions can be nonlinear and noncontinuous (actually any Python code is fine).

 By **default** `modestga.minimize()` and `modestga.con_minimize()` run on all CPUs and divides the population into smaller subpopulations (1 per CPU)